-Exhausted, she falls asleep in the freezing cold, the first snowflakes dancing in the afternoon sky…
+Exhausted, she falls asleep on a bench in the freezing cold while the season’s first snowflakes dance in the afternoon sky…

 ‘Good evening, M. Sandstrom.’

-‘Hello Taïga!
-What brings you here in the evening on a week night?
-Are you OK?
+‘Taïga?
+What brings you here in the evening on a week night?’
+His blue eyes looks her over with a glint of worry.
+‘Are you OK?
 Come on in… Linn is upstairs.’

 ‘Oh… I almost forgot.
 Your Granma called this morning… She didn’t seem to know where you were.
 Has something happened?’

-Jesper and Victor listen to Taïga’s story, filled in by Linn when Taïga’s sobbing takes over and prevents her from speaking.
+Jesper and Viktor listen to Taïga’s story, filled in by Linn when Taïga’s sobbing takes over and prevents her from speaking.

 ‘Yes, before she calls the police…’